 PURE Starling, an add-on to the company’s homeowner’s policy, will reimburse subscribers for financial losses related to cyber fraud, provide assistance for dealing with extortion threats, remove malicious software and reinstall safe programs in the wake of a hack.

-Personal information security has risen to the forefront of the national discourse in the wake of the massive Equifax (NYSE:EFX) breach that compromised the personally identifiable information of more than 145 million Americans.
+But information security has risen to the forefront of the national discourse ever since the massive Equifax breach last year that compromised the personally identifiable information of more than 145 million Americans.

-A cybersecurity expert told the House Financial Services Committee on Wednesday that consumers would forever have to be concerned about their financial security if birth dates and Social Security numbers had been compromised.
+A cybersecurity expert told the House Financial Services Committee last year that consumers would forever have to be concerned about their financial security if birth dates and Social Security numbers had been compromised.